-- USB and HDMI ports connected to computer peripherals, as described in Section 0 on page 42. - Serial port for serial communication between a PC and the OSN server, as described below.
+- USB and HDMI ports connected to computer peripherals. - Serial port for serial communication between a PC and the OSN server, as described below.

-To connect the serial interface:
+> To connect the serial interface:

-- Connect a serial cable with a micro-USB connector on one end, to the serial port (labeled IOIOI) on the OSN4 module. - 2.
+- 1. Connect a serial cable with a micro-USB connector on one end, to the serial port (labeled IOIOI) on the OSN4 module. - 2.
 Connect the other end of the cable to the COM port on your computer.